Ygh-aargh/EW_scripts/README.md

 Here are some primitive scripts that I use to play Edgeworld semi-automatically.
 These scripts are meant to work under Linux.
-No Windows version will be made in any foreseensble future.
+No Windows version will be made in any foreseeable future.

 It is highly unlikely that these scripts will work for anyone just out-of-the-box without any customizations.
 Everything here depends on:
-* Base layout (position of certain building),
+* Base layout (positions of certain buildings in HQ and A-1),
 * Browser type and configuration (window size, font sizes, presence of toolbars, ...),
-* Window setting (sizes of decorations and fonts on title bar),
+* Window setting (sizes of decorations, fonts on title bar, ...),
 * Screen resolution (in my case it's 1920x1080).

 Included tools: